-The Sumba Eye Program (SEP) was established in 2007 and its main activity was to deliver eye care services to the large number of patients with avoidable blindness and low vision.
-It builds on RACS work since 2006 to provide medical and surgical services at nominated hospitals in Nusa Tenggara Timur (NTT) in Indonesia support .
-The program services are provided in the form of intensive outreach clinics, which were delivered annually at the main hospital, Rumah Sakit Umum Daerah (RSUD) Waikabubak.
+Until 2020 the program worked in partnership with a local NGO to provide medical and surgical services at nominated hospitals in Indonesia’s Nusa Tenggara Timur (NTT) Province.
+The program services were provided in the form of intensive outreach clinics, which were delivered annually at the main hospital, Rumah Sakit Umum Daerah (RSUD) Waikabubak

-Some of the key project activities and outputs:
+Some of the key program activities include:

-- Outreach Clinics e.g. patient screening, referrals, spectacle dispensing, on-the-job training, and education
+- Outreach clinics e.g. patient screening, referrals, spectacle dispensing, on-the-job training, and education.

-- Continuing professional development (CPD) e.g. mentoring, short courses, conferences, practical experience
+- Continuing professional development (CPD) e.g. mentoring, short courses, conferences, practical experience.

 To reduce avoidable blindness and vision impairment in Indonesia, by providing quality ophthalmology and eye care services, including refractive correction, and by building the capacity of the local eye health workforce.

 - Fifteen VMT visits to Sumba providing training, screening, ophthalmology and optometry inputs.

 - More than 12,500 patient consultations and screenings for eye disease during VMT visits.

 - Support for the delivery of 1187 operations, to restore sight and treat eye conditions, conducted in partnership with Hasanuddin University counterparts.